legopitstop/docs.lpsmods.dev/docs/bandages/items.md

 ---
-title: Items | Bandage Mod Wiki
+title: Items | Bandages Mod Wiki
 description: A list of all items that Bandage adds.
 ---